Lutzhorn

-Lutzhorn is a small municipality, part of the district of Pinneberg, in Schleswig-Holstein, northern Germany.
+Lutzhorn (/de/) is a small municipality, part of the district of Pinneberg, in Schleswig-Holstein, northern Germany.
 Three SubCommunities: Im Dorf, Krummendiek and Seis belong to Lutzhorn.
 Lutzhorn is part of the Amt Rantzau.

 Geography

 Lutzhorn is located about 4 km north of Barmstedt.
 Hollenbek, Störbek and Krumm-Bach flow through this community.
 Parts of the state forest Rantzau belong to Lutzhorn.